hkastler/reeler/README.md

 There is as of this writing, still much work to be done, but the blog is operational.

-To start:
+Setup required (for Windows):
--Have Docker for Windows(or Mac) installed
+* Have Docker for Windows installed
--Have Maven binaries on the PATH
+* Have Maven binaries on the PATH
+* A writeable directory located at C:\apps\reeler (for use with the docker-compose volumes statement) To start:
--open terminal to reeler\reeler and run .\dockerComposeUp.bat and .\deployToDocker.bat
+* Open terminal to reeler\reeler and run .\dockerComposeUp.bat and .\deployToDocker.bat

+Docker may ask you to share drive C:\.
+Check out the reeler-resources\docker-compose.yml to see what's going on.